jcornaz/autorel/README.md

 commit:

-  # Commit message to use case there is something to commit (see bellow).
+  # Commit message to use, in case there is something to commit (see bellow).
-  # All occurrences of `{version}` will be replaced by the version being released.
+  # All occurrences of "{version}" will be replaced by the version being released.
   # The following message is the default.
   message: "chore: release {version}"